Psychtoolbox-3/psychtoolbox-3.github.com/docs/FlipTimingWithRTBoxPhotoDiodeTest.md

 and 16 bpc for a RGBA16F floating point framebuffer.
 Defaults to 8 bpc,
 which is the only precision that is guaranteed to be supported on all
 operating systems, graphics cards and displays.

+'useXR' If 1, try to test timing on a supported VR/AR/MR/XR display via
+[PsychVRHMD](PsychVRHMD)().
+Might be fiddly and low performance, but not impossible.

 # Mandatory variables in the config file, part of the struct variable 'conf'